TrellixVulnTeam/swahilipython_SCMU/Doc/library/inspect.rst

    Return true if the object can be used in :keyword:`await` expression.

-   Can also be used to distinguish generator-based coroutines from regular generators::
+   Can also be used to distinguish generator-based coroutines kutoka regular generators::

       def gen():